panghaibin/RiskLevelAPI/README.en.md

 ### GitHub Actions

 - This repository is equipped with GitHub Actions for automatic data updates, which by default fetches data every 2 hours and pushes it to the `api` branch of the repository.
 Visiting <https://raw.githubusercontent.com/panghaibin/RiskLevelAPI/api/latest.json> will keep you up to date with the latest data, which can be called as an API; visiting <https://raw.githubusercontent.com/panghaibin/RiskLevelAPI/api/info.json> to get the corresponding information on the historical data stored in this repository

+- You can also use <https://api.risk-region.ml/latest.json> and <https://api.risk-region.ml/info.json> as an API, which are deployed on Cloudflare Pages

 ### run.py